Pratik-sys/TG-Bot/README.md

 # TG-Bot
-> A Telegram bot to provide daily alerts and learning through telegram chat application
+> A Telegram bot to provide daily alerts and learning through telegram chat application.

 ### TODO